Pittsburgh Steelers QB Dwayne Haskins dies after being hit by dump truck

-Florida Highway Patrol spokesman Lieutenant Indiana Miranda confirmed the accident on westbound Interstate 595.
-Haskins was pronounced dead at the scene.
+Florida Highway Patrol spokeswoman Lt.
+Indiana Miranda said Haskins was pronounced dead at the scene.

-Miranda did not explain why Haskins was on the highway.
-The highway was stalled for several hours due to the accident.
+“He was attempting to cross the westbound lanes of Interstate 595,” Miranda said in an emailed statement.

-“He was just walking down the highway and was killed,” Miranda told the Associated Press.
+Miranda did not explain why Haskins was on the highway at the time.
+The accident caused the highway to remain closed for several hours, and Miranda said it was “an open traffic homicide investigation.”

 Haskins was training in South Florida with other Steelers quarterbacks, running backs and wide receivers.

-“I am devastated and at a loss for words with the unfortunate passing of Dwayne Haskins,” Steelers coach Mike Tomlin said in a statement.
-“He quickly became part …
+“I am devastated and at a loss of words with the unfortunate demise…

 Read Full News